 PhD students' graduation packets contain:

-- 1. Application for Degree

-- 2. Reviewers' Report (exchange for the Final Examination Report)

-- 3. Instructions for submitting the thesis
+- 1. Link for the online Application for Degree- due by the first day of the month of graduation - 2.
+Reviewers' Report (exchange for the Final Examination Report)- due before the defense - 3.
+Instructions for submitting the thesis